mne-tools/mne-cpp/doc/gh-pages/pages/learn/prerecordeddata.md

 ![](../../images/mne_scan_fiffsimulator.png)

+* Click on the `FiffSimulator` plug-in and select the `Connection` tab.
+If you have started the `mne_rt_server` on your local machine, use IP `127.0.0.1` and press `Connect`.
+The status should change to `Connected`.
-* Click on the `FiffSimulator` plug-in and set the wanted buffer size.
+* Click on the `FiffSimulator` plug-in and select the `Preferences` tab.
 We recommend to use the same block size as the sampling frequency.
 This way the data will be refreshed every second.

 ![](../../images/mne_scan_fiffsimulator_size.png)